Here’s a list of some of the best homeschool curriculum for ADHD, Dyslexia, and other LDs:

 This provides your child with the choice of reading lessons, listening to them, or reading along with the highlighted text presentation.
 The included videos help your child learn in the manner that best suits him.
 If audio and visual best suits your child’s preferred learning style and individual abilities, this is a great program to try.

 AC provides interactive science and math programming.
 The program is based upon researched and proven practices for effective teaching and learning.
 Each module follows a best practices progression for teaching.
-The program is designed to enhance your child’s engagement with the content.
+The program’s design enhances your child’s engagement with the content.

 The modules are all audio-visual in nature.
-They are narrated with clear visual representations.
-The narrated visuals help students understand the topic.
+The audio narrations also have clear visual representations.
+These narrated visuals help students understand the topic.

 The AC programs are ideal for auditory and/or visual learners.
 The units have interactive activities to help your child engage with learning.
 The interactive elements are helpful for students who have a kinesthetic/tactile learning preference, more so than most curricula.
 However, they are mostly point-and-click or drag-and-drop activities.